-The protection of Canadians with disabilities: A deep dive into the issues of the Parliamentary Review
+The protection of people living with disabilities: A deep dive into the issues of the Parliamentary Review

 News & Updates | September 1, 2021 | Dying With Dignity Canada

-In this blog post, we will discuss MAID and the protection of Canadians living with disabilities.
+In this blog post, we will discuss MAID and the protection of people living with disabilities.

-DWDC position on MAID and the protection of Canadians living with a disability
+DWDC position on MAID and the protection of people living with a disability

 Removal of the reasonably foreseeable criterion has expanded the constitutional right to seek access to MAID to people who are suffering intolerably but who are not near death.
 Those with a disability must have the same right to autonomy and end-of-life choice.